 As we get closer to spring, I’m starting to think about how to make the garden fun for kids to play in.
-I think this summer the garden will really come into it’s own as both our girls enjoy being outside.
+I know some people like the idea of having a swimming pool in their garden and that’s fine if that’s something you want.
+You could even take a look at using someone like Willsha Pools to help you design it.
+But I think this summer the garden will really come into it’s own as both our girls enjoy being outside.
 I really want to make the garden a place they can enjoy playing together so I’m getting my plans ready.
+A friend recommended that I take a look at using someone like Legion Landscaping to help me get my garden organised for them.
+But I decided to do it myself.
 I’m not much of a gardener, but I think there are some simple things I can do to make the garden a lovely outdoor play space for them both to enjoy.
+I didn’t want them to complain when they came in saying, “Mum, I’m muddy!” so, I had been exploring the possibilities looking into artificial grass in Perth for a material that’s as realistic as possible!

 Little Pudding was crawling last summer, so we didn’t use the garden as much as I would have liked too.
 I find the crawling stage really difficult as a parent when they are on their hands and knees, but are really mobile with it.
 It doesn’t matter how many picnic rugs you put out, they will not stay on them and they are determined to eat anything they can pick up, including dirt and worms!
 This year, the children will both be on their feet and enjoy playing together a lot more.
 Having watched our 3 year old play in the garden, these are the things I know will make the garden fun for kids.